wagnercsfilho/react-redux-undo/readme.md

 ### React Redux Undo

-A simple Redux middleware that allows you to undo changes in the state.
+A simple reducer enhancer (or a higher order reducer) that allows you to undo/redo changes in the state.

 #### Install